Deborah O'Neill: Becoming a Senator, 44th Parliament

-Senator and Shadow Minister in 45th Parliament
+Senator and Shadow Minister, 45th Parliament

 Regardless, O'Neill was elected to the Senate in her own right in the 2016 Australian federal election.
 In the first sitting of the new Senate she was chosen to be one of the six-year senators in accordance with Section 13 of the Constitution.
 Serving under Opposition Leader Bill Shorten, she was appointed as Shadow Assistant Minister for Mental Health and Shadow Assistant Minister for Innovation.
-During this time in Parliament, O'Neill was named as one of several women "Who Are Absolutely Done Listening To Men.
+O'Neill chose to abstain from the Senate Vote on the Same Sex Marriage Bill in 2017.
+Her strong opposition to Matthias Corman's proposal to reduce corporate tax in 2018 led to her being listed amongst "Women Who Are Absolutely Done Listening To Men."